mehranhydary/learning-solidity/README.md

 1. Create an .env file

-In this .env file, add a variable called ETH_RPC_URL and set it equal to your RPC end point.
-You can get an RPC end point from Alchemy or Infura.
+In this .env file, add a variable called ETH_RPC_URL and set it equal to your RPC endpoint.
+You can get an RPC endpoint from [Alchemy](https://alchemy.com/) or [Infura](https://infura.io).

-Once the file is set, run `source .env` in your terminal.
+Once the file is ready, run `source .env` in your terminal.

 2. Run anvil